chetdeva/chetdeva.github.io/README.md

 # Chetan Sachdeva

-I'm a Transformer who can transform ideas into apps by writing code.
+A software developer a transformer who can transform ideas into apps by writing code.
 I am an Android Developer from India and want to make this world a better place by leveraging technology.

 _Like good food and exercise can make healthy body and mind, best practices and pragmatic approach to programming can make healthy apps._ - a quote by me